Work from home burnout: What is it and how to tell you’ve got it

 If you’re constantly tired and pissed off this may be you

-Whether you’re a student studying for exams or working a job, a lot of people are now getting used to a work-from-home routine.
-Now that we enter our fourth week of lockdown, we’ve nearly done a month of working, cooking, relaxing and studying all in the same space – are you starting to feel tired, a bit aggy, frustrated and overwhelmed?
+Whether you’re a student studying for exams or working a job, we’re all pretty used to a work-from-home routine.
+Now that we enter our FOURTH month of lockdown, we’re constantly working, cooking, relaxing and studying all in the same space.
+Are you starting to feel tired, a bit aggy, frustrated and overwhelmed?
 This is work from home burnout and it sucks.

 A clear separation in our home/relaxation environment and our workplace is really key to ensure we work productively when we need to and switch off when the day’s done.
 This is now impossible, meaning that for most people, their bedroom, lounge or kitchen area (that used to be where they would unwind) is now doubling as their office.